drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	A useful fact about triangulations is that we can know how many triangles our triangulation will contain if given a set of points and its convex hull.
-For our purposes the convex hull will allways be a set which will covering a set of points, in our case the points in our triangulation.
+For our purposes the convex hull will always be a set which will covering a set of points, in our case the points in our triangulation.
-	This will be usefull when we will be storing triangles as we will allways know the number of triangles that will be created and will need to be stored.
+	This will be useful when we will be storing triangles as we will always know the number of triangles that will be created and will need to be stored.

 	#theorem[